 - Chopped cilantro

 - Sour cream or low carb Greek yogurt (I know it sounds weird but I often use these two low carb food list items interchangeably)

 - Avocado or guacamole

-Or, serve this chili over hot dogs for keto chili cheese dog!
-(Thanks Michael for the awesome tip!)
+Alternatively, serve this chili over hot dogs for a scrumptious keto chili cheese dog!
+(Thanks to Michael for the awesome tip!)